liam2/liam2/doc/usersguide/source/model.rst

 definition for that field (see the *agegroup* variable in the example below).
 The fields that are not present in the initial file can also be initialized to a specific value by using the `default: some_default_value`.
-If not present they are initialized to the default of the field type which are False for boolean and 0 for integer and float (see the *alive* variable in the example below).
+If not present they are initialized to the default of the field type which are False for boolean, -1 for integer and numpy nan for float (see the *alive* variable in the example below).

 .. _fields_output: